 Equal Opportunities Prize of the University of Bern

-At the University of Bern, there are numerous individuals and units who are committed to equal opportunities and equality.
+At the University of Bern, there are numerous groups of persons and units who are committed to equal opportunities.
 Such commitment is rewarded.
-The University of Bern awards the Prix Lux for the third time in 2019.
+The University of Bern awards the Prix Lux for the fifth time in 2021.

 Gender equality price of the University of Bern